 Dr. Wright moved to the United States and started her journey to practice medicine in a new country.
 She completed her residency at the Medical Center of Central Georgia in Macon, Georgia, in 2006.
 Dr. Wright is board certified in Family Medicine and a Fellow of the American Academy of Family Physicians.
 She enjoys reading, traveling, music and most of all, spending time with her family.

 Dr. Riveron wanted to be a doctor as early as his childhood and adolescent years.
 He was exposed to schizophrenia and bipolar disorder firsthand.
-After medical school in 2012, Dr. Riveron did an observership at University of Miami Hospital in Psychiatry.
+After completing medical school at the American University of the Caribbean School of Medicine in 2012, Dr. Riveron did an observership at University of Miami Hospital in Psychiatry.
 He began his residency in Psychiatry at Larkin Community Hospital in 2014, where he completed his training in 2018.
 Upon graduating from residency, he joined the Brodes H. Hartley, Jr., Teaching Health Center at Community Health of South Florida, Inc – Doris Ison Medical Center in July of 2018.
 In December of 2018, Dr. Riveron became board certified with the American Board of Psychiatry and Neurology.